fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rid-02.md

 that such extensions will need to define escaping mechanisms if they want to allow semicolons, unprintable characters, or byte values greater than 127 in the string.

+> OPEN ITEM: Do we need to do more than this regarding escaping?

 # Security Considerations